 Despite much attention that the existing theoretical literature has paid to understanding the impacts of various labor market policies and identifying the important mechanisms responsible for the policies' outcomes, there has not been, to my knowledge, any study focusing primarily on the role of between-firm redistribution driven by the introduction of a new policy.
-A possible reason for such gap in the literature is that in many cases the assumptions used in theoretical models do not allow to account fully for the relationship between this redistribution effect and the number of firms operating in the economy.
-For example, some studies explicitly assume that the number of firms in the industry is fixed at an exogenously given level and cannot change in response to an introduction of a new policy.
-Another class of models allows to pin down the number of firms endogenously, but relies on the assumption that the entrants are no different from the mature firms, thereby neglecting the potential effect that redistribution of profit between firms with different characteristics may have on the the number of firms in the economy.
+A possible reason for such a gap in the literature is that in many cases the assumptions used in theoretical models do not allow for the full accounting of the relationship between this redistribution effect and the number of firms operating in the economy.
+For example, some studies explicitly assume that the number of firms in the industry is fixed at an exogenously given level and cannot change in response to the introduction of a new policy.
+Another class of models allows for the pinning down of the number of firms endogenously, but relies on the assumption that the entrants are no different from the mature firms, thereby neglecting the potential effect that redistribution of profits among firms with different characteristics may have on the number of firms in the economy.

-A different approach is taken in the work by Hopenhayn and Rogerson (1993), in which the impacts of firing taxes are analyzed in the context of industry dynamics framework with heterogeneous firms and endogenous en-
+A different approach is taken in the work by Hopenhayn and Rogerson (1993), in which the impacts of firing taxes are analyzed in the context of an industry dynamics framework with heterogeneous firms and endogenous entry and exit flows.
+Their paper draws attention to the welfare implications of the firing taxation program as well as its impact on the productivity of entering and surviving firms.
+At the same time, it neither describes the redistributionary effects of the policy nor points out their potential